Making the case for business process outsourcing

 When it comes to specific issues like compliance and reporting aspects, we see a lot of outsourcing of internal audit services because of the expertise required given increased regulatory complexity.
 The experience of a firm like RSM allows companies to do more without the internal burden of salary, benefits, training and other components they would need.

-Cashin: It’s hard to give a specific answer, because every company is unique.
-But, on average, a company can save money and that’s not including “soft costs,” which are often overlooked.
-Generally, we find that through technology improvement—not just with outsourcing but leveraging newer and better technologies to support the business—there’s a substantial cost savings that companies expect, roughly in the neighborhood of 10 to 20 percent.
+JC: It’s hard to give a specific answer, because every company is unique.
+But, on average, a company can save money and that’s not including soft costs, which are often overlooked.
+Generally, we find that through technology improvement—not just with outsourcing but leveraging newer and better technologies to support the business—there’s a substantial cost savings that companies expect, roughly in the neighborhood of 10% to 20%.

-Cashin: In a lot of cases where there are small practices performing these functions, it’s hard to keep pace with the technology trends and/or best business processes to employ within a business.
-A lot of times, there’s a gap that can be filled very easily through leveraging an outsourcing component, whether by “co-sourcing” to perform certain functions or by outsourcing the functions entirely.
+JC: In a lot of cases where there are small practices performing these functions, it’s hard to keep pace with the technology trends and/or best business processes to employ within a business.
+A lot of times, there’s a gap that can be filled very easily through leveraging an outsourcing component, whether by co-sourcing to perform certain functions or by outsourcing the functions entirely.

 RSM contributors